Approximation Algorithms for the Connected Sensor Cover Problem: Budgeted Connected Sensor Cover

-\begin{proof} We show how to construct a subtree $\tilde{T}$ of $B$ vertices based on tree $T$.
-Our technique is almost the same as Khuller et al. \cite{khuller2014analyzing}.
-Their proof used a theorem by Jordan \cite{jordan1869assemblages}: Given any tree on n vertices, we can decompose it into two trees (by replicating a single vertex) such that the smaller tree has at most $\lceil \frac{n}{2} \rceil$ nodes and the larger tree has at most $\lceil \frac{2n}{3} \rceil$ nodes.
-By apply Jordan's theorem recursively, they obtained the following result: Let $B$ be greater than a sufficiently large constant.
-Given a tree $T$ with $6k$ nodes, we can decompose it into 13 trees of size at most $B$ nodes each.
+Then we show how to construct a subtree $\tilde{T}$ of $B$ vertices based on tree $T$.
+Our technique is the same as Khuller et al. \cite{khuller2014analyzing}.
+Firstly, they use the following theorem by Jordan \cite{jordan1869assemblages} to prove Lemma \ref{lm_khuller}.
+Then by a carefully partition, they obtain a subtree with $B$ vertices of profit at least $\frac{1}{13}$ of original tree with $6B$ vertices.
 Our construction is almost the same except that the original tree $T$ in our setting has at most $4B$ vertices.

+\begin{lemma}[Jordan \cite{jordan1869assemblages}] Given any tree on n vertices, we can decompose it into two trees (by replicating a single vertex) such that the smaller tree has at most $\lceil \frac{n}{2} \rceil$ nodes and the larger tree has at most $\lceil \frac{2n}{3} \rceil$ nodes. \end{lemma} \begin{lemma}[Khuller et al. \cite{khuller2014analyzing}] Let $B$ be greater than a sufficiently large constant.
+Given a tree $T$ with $6B$ nodes, we can \rednote{partition the vertex set of $T$} it into 13 trees of size at most $B$ nodes each. \end{lemma}

-By Jordan's theorem, we decompose the tree $T$ into two trees $T_1$ and $T_2$ such that $|T_1| \leq 2B $ and $|T_2| \leq \frac{8}{3}B$ and continue decomposing until the tree has at most $k$ vertices (as shown in the figure.
+Denote the subtree with highest total profit as $\tilde{T}$.
+By the above lemma, $\tilde{T}$ has at most $B$ nodes.
+Then we show the following lemma. \begin{lemma} Assume $B\geq 10$. $p(\tilde{T}) \geq \frac{1}{8} p(T)$ \end{lemma} \begin{proof} By Lemma \ref{lm_jordan}, we decompose the tree $T$ into two trees $T_1$ and $T_2$ such that $|T_1| \leq 2B $ and $|T_2| \leq \frac{8}{3}B+1$ and continue decomposing until the tree has at most $k$ vertices (as shown in the figure.
 Note that each subtree in the white square in the figure has at most $B$ vertices).
 Thus we can decompose a tree of size $4B$ to at most 8 subtrees of size at most $B$.
-See the following figure.
+See the figure.
+Suppose the subtrees are $T_1$,$T_2$,...,$T_8$.
+Then we have,